 A decision on the application for a development consent order for M1 Junction 10a Grade Separation - Luton was taken on 30 October 2013 and has now been issued.
-The statement of reasons can be viewed here.

 The period for legal challenge is defined in s118 of the Planning Act 2008.
 Further information about legal challenge can be found in the letter sent to all interested parties accompanying the statement of reasons.

 If you have any queries about the process please email the Planning Inspectorate at firstname.lastname@example.org or telephone the helpdesk on 0303 444 5000.

 Timeline (19 items)

 The Secretary of State has granted development consent for this application.
 For further information, please refer to the following decision documentation: